intmus/inttheory19-20/_17-mode-mixture/a1-ex-intromodemix.md

 ### Conclusions

-To borrow either ii<sup>o</sup> or VI from minor, you must alter the sixth scale degree, although the VI also requires an altered third scale degree.
+To borrow either ii<sup>o</sup> or VI from minor, you must alter the sixth scale degreefor both, and the VI also requires an altered third scale degree.
 Regardless of which chord you alter--or both--the progression is fairly convincing.
 Borrowing from the minor mode greatly darkens the progression without changing any of the voice-leading functions.
 Also, take note of how the roots of chords are affected.
-Our ii chord has a root of `re` in either the major or minor mode and changes only in quality from a D minor to a D diminished chord.
-The vi chord undergoes a larger change, because not only does its quality change from minor to major, but it does this by changing the actual root of the chord from `la` to `le`.
-Forgetting to change the root correctly is one of the most common mistakes that students make when studying borrowed chords in mode mixture, so always check your roots before building the chord.
+The ii chord has a root of `re` in either the major or minor mode and changes only in quality from a D minor to a D diminished chord.
+The vi chord undergoes a more substantial change, because not only does its quality change from minor to major, but it does this by changing the actual root of the chord from `la` to `le`.
+Forgetting to alter the root when borrowing chords from different modes is one of the most common mistakes that students make when studying borrowed chords in mode mixture, so always check your roots before building the chord.

 Perhaps more importantly than even understanding which chords can be borrowed, you must look at how they function.
 In this example, we are borrowing chords directly from a circle-of-fifths progression. *They are still fulfilling their diatonic function, because the voice-leading is tendencies are the same regardless of mode.* As with all Roman numeral analysis, its purpose is to explain the function and provide context for a progression.
 So even though the quality of this ii chord has changed and is no longer diatonic, the meaning of the Roman numeral doesn't change unless you alter it with further information such as labeling it as a passing or pedal chord.
 If you put ii<sup>o</sup> without further explanation, you are saying that it still has a pre-dominant function in this context.